 $ aws configure --profile my-config

 Follow the prompts and provide Bucket credentials like Access Key, Secret Key, and Default Region.
-These credentials can be retrieved from the overview page of the Vultr Object Storage.
+You can retrieve these credentials from Vultr Object Storage subscription Overview page.

 $ aws --endpoint-url https://<your-hostname> --profile my-config s3api put-object --bucket <your-bucket-name> --key <remote-filename> --body <local-file-location>